AdviceCities

 Where to go for the best days out from Bristol

-day trips from bristol
+Day trips from Bristol

-1. Day trip to Bath from Bristol
+1. Take a day trip to Bath from Bristol

-bath city in england
+Bath, city in England

-Popular attractions in the city include Bath Abbey, the Roman Baths, Pulteney Bridge, and the beautiful Royal Crescent.
-Many visitors love the excellent afternoon tea on offer in Bath, and there are endless restaurants and cafes offering it.
+Many visitors love the excellent afternoon tea on offer in Bath, and there are endless restaurants and cafes offering this.
+The city is so picturesque you could easily book nothing and just spend your time wandering around.
 If you want a more complete guide to what to do in Bath for a day, check out our guide.

-2. Day trip to Cardiff from Bristol
+2. Take a day trip to Cardiff from Bristol

 Cardiff is also home to some superb castles.
-Most notably, Cardiff Castle because it stands tall over the city, offering beautiful city views of architecture.
+Most notably, Cardiff Castle because it stands tall over the city, offering beautiful city views of the architecture.

 The National Museum Cardiff is home to some of the finest Welsh history artefacts too.
 Popular exhibits include the ‘Evolution of Wales’, taking you back millions of years and bringing you face to face with dinosaurs.
 You can find out how dinosaurs roamed around Wales, along with the evolution of Woolly Mammoths!
+This is easily one of the best day trips from Bristol.

-3. Day trip to Oxford from Bristol
+3. Take a day trip to Oxford from Bristol

 Another popular attraction in Oxford is the History of Science Museum, where you’ll find facilities that specialise in the history of science and the development of western culture.

 Take a trip around the world-famous Oxford University.
 You can get various morning or afternoon tours of the campus, where expert guides will take you around the incredible architecture of many of its buildings.
-Also, you’ll get a direct insight into the university’s history
+Also, you’ll get a direct insight into the university’s history.

 If you come to Oxford on a day trip from Bristol, you’ll have to check out the incredible Oxford Castle.
-The castle has stood for almost 1000 years, and includes various incredible viewpoints, fascinating displays, and the Saxon St. George’s Tower which you can climb at marvel at the incredible 360-degree views.
+The castle has stood for almost 1000 years, and includes various incredible viewpoints, fascinating displays, and the Saxon St. George’s Tower which you can climb to marvel at the incredible 360-degree views.

 If you’re looking for a Bristol day trip to give you the opportunity to explore and experience some of England’s historical beauty, Blenheim Palace is an excellent choice.
 It’s one of the most amazing UNESCO sites in England and is Winston Churchill’s birthplace and childhood home.

-UNESCO days out England
+UNESCO days out England, Blenheim Palace

 The grounds at this stunning property are open year-round and offer everything from lush gardens and rare species of plants to breathtaking views over the surrounding countryside.
 On top of all these features, there are also plenty of events throughout the year including concerts which make it easy to have fun while learning about English history.

-If you’re in the area in November and December, we’d definitely recommend you check out Blenheim Palace at Christmas, it’s incredible!
+Blenheim Palace is only 90 minutes from Bristol, so it’s a little further, but definitely worth it as it’s one of the best day trips from Bristol.
+If you’re in the area in November and December, we’d definitely recommend you check out Blenheim Palace at Christmas… it’s incredible!

 5. Take a boat cruise on the River Avon

 One of England’s most scenic waterways is pretty much on your doorstep in Bristol.
 The River Avon makes for a great day trip from Bristol, without having to go too far.
-There are many different vessels you can take to explore the waterways, both guided and independently.

-This would be a lovely date idea for Bristol – we have 29 other Bristol date ideas here.
+This would be a lovely date idea for Bristol too – we have 29 other Bristol date ideas here.
 Enjoy!

 6. Visit Stonehenge from Bristol